dk14/bell/README.md

  The measured state of single particle is calculated using boolean formula:

-     out = special and (not hiddenParameter1) or (not special) and hiddenParameter1, special = isB' and hiddenParameter2
+     (b' and hiddenSingle) XOR hiddenCorrelated

  where

-       isB' - true only if B' (67.5°) is measuring now, hiddenParameter1 - random (true or false) correlated with entangled particle (at the entanglement moment!), hiddenParameter2 - single random (true or false),
+       b' - true only if b' (67.5°) is measuring now, hiddenCorrelated - random boolean correlated with entangled particle's hiddenCorrelated at the entanglement moment, hiddenSingle - single random boolean; it may be "50%" or another distribution

 HiddenParameter2  may be random, based on (seqNumber div someN) to locally and implicitly correlate it for particles on same detector (particles with near seqNumbers will have same hiddenParameter2 without any communication) - it will improve violation: for someN = 100 received 2.13 after 5 experiments with 100000 measurements in 1000 subexperiments (see A.log, B.log).